-Whatcom Community College's AIM program provides ongoing dedicated, individualized advising and personalized support to WCC students who are committed to achieving their educational goals.
-Our program was created specifically to serve students with limited income, students with disabilities, students who would benefit from additional academic support, students of color, and/or students who will be the first in their families to graduate with a college degree.
+Whatcom Community College's AIM program provides ongoing personalized advising, coaching, mentoring, tutoring, and more to WCC students who are committed to achieving their educational goals.
+Our program was created specifically to serve students with limited income, students with disabilities, students who would benefit from additional academic support, students of color, and/or students who will be the first in their families to graduate with a bachelor's degree.

-AIM is a grant-funded program that is limited to serving 500 active students.
-If you join, you will partner with an AIM coach in Laidlaw’s Entry and Advising Center to plan for your success at WCC.
+AIM is a grant-funded program that is limited to serving 500 active students annually.
+If you join, you will work with an AIM coach in Laidlaw’s Entry and Advising Center to plan for your success at WCC.
 We will meet often in order to help you navigate WCC’s resources, develop your personalized academic plan, and get the most out of your time at Whatcom.

 As an AIM student, you will: